-Most content on this site is the property of Zak Keith and is copyright protected.
-You are free to share using the share options above and you are free to post a short excerpt (maxiumum 5 to 10 sentences) of this content on another website, provided that you also publish a link back to this original page.
-To obtain permission to republish substantial portions of this article or the article in its entirety, please .
+Most of the content on this site is the property of Zak Keith and is copyright protected.
+You are free to share this page using the share button options above and you are welcome to post a short excerpt (maximum 5 to 10 sentences) of this content on another website, provided that you also publish a link back to this original page.
+To obtain permission to republish more substantial portions of this article or the article in its entirety, please .

 While the slavery of Africans and the genocide of Native Americans are familiar topics to many, what the Chinese in America endured remains an unfamiliar subject to most.
 Severe acts of racism and discrimination—pogroms, massacres, mass expulsions and near-genocidal policies—were perpetrated against the Chinese, but the facts surrounding this Chinese chapter in American history are largely neglected or suppressed, and certainly not taught in standard school text books.
 Official mentions of the topic, if any, are anemic at best and tend to emphasize the concessions granted to the Chinese or the few reparative steps taken by the US government, which, as a rule, came as too-little-too-late for many Chinese Americans.

 There has been no intentional negative focus in the creation of this article.
 A factual rundown of all major historical events affecting the Chinese in America will readily show that most landmark developments—from the founding days of the USA to recent decades—simply were detrimental for them.
 The American treatment of its own ethnic-Chinese population (among others) and the ethno-specific targeting of this particular group of fellow immigrants leaves a lot to be desired.